 Rationale 2: Many did contain dangerous or addictive substances such as morphine or cocaine.

-Rationale 3: Some did have a medicine smell, but this was not dangerous.
+Rationale 3: Some did smell like medicine, but this was not dangerous.

 Rationale 4: They could be made out of many products, not just natural ones.